lobby-ws/gamedev/docs/World-projects.md

 The scaffolded `package.json` includes `gamedev` and `typescript` as devDependencies.
 Built-in apps and a default `$scene` entry are included in `apps/` and `world.json`.

+World projects are meant to live in their own repository (no engine source).
+The CLI syncs your files to a world server:
+- If `WORLD_URL` points at localhost/127.0.0.1, `gamedev dev` starts a local world server and the app-server.
+- If `WORLD_URL` is remote, `gamedev dev` skips the world server and only runs app-server sync.
+- Use `.env` or `.lobby/targets.json` to point at different worlds.

 ## Project Layout

 ```